What is a Sonohysterogram?

-A sonohysterogram is an ultrasound procedure used to diagnose uterus and endometrial abnormalities.
+A sonohysterogram is an ultrasound procedure used to diagnose uterine and endometrial abnormalities.
 It can help to pinpoint areas of concern for abnormal uterine bleeding, fibroids, or polyps.
 Ultrasound does not use radiation.
-Ultrasound images are used to show the structure of the uterus and endometrium and it's thickness.
+Ultrasound images are used to show the structure of the uterus and endometrium and its thickness.

-Our technologist will take a brief medical history and you will be asked to disrobe from the waist down and to put on a gown.
+Our technologist will take a brief medical history, and you will be asked to disrobe from the waist down and put on a gown.
 You will be asked to lie down face up on the examination table.
 The radiologist will insert a speculum into your vagina to access the cervix.
-The cervix is sterilized and a flexible catheter is passed through the opening of the cervix.
-The speculum is removed and a vaginal ultrasound camera (probe) is inserted into the vagina.
+The cervix will be sterilized, and a flexible catheter will be passed through the opening of the cervix.
+The speculum will then be removed, and a vaginal ultrasound camera (probe) will be inserted into the vagina.

-The ultrasound probe takes pictures of the uterus measuring endometrial thickness and shape.
-Sterile saline is injected into the uterus, enlarging the cavity.
-Saline outlines the lining and allows for easy visualization.
-After several images are obtained, the probe is removed.
-Cramping, similar to that experienced during menses is common after the exam.
+The ultrasound probe will take pictures of the uterus, measuring endometrial thickness and shape.
+Sterile saline will be injected into the uterus, enlarging the cavity and outlining the lining for easy visualization.
+After several images are obtained, the probe will be removed.
+Cramping, similar to that experienced during menses, is common after the exam.